gianpDomiziani/bitcoin-explore/README.md

 ## Bitcoin-explore
-A PySpark application to analise BitCoin transactions
+A Spark application to analise BitCoin transactions